laurent22/joplin/readme/GSoC/GSoC_Idea#2.md

 - ([Mobile - Add share menu #876](https://github.com/laurent22/joplin/issues/876))
 - [Turtl’s sharing - Choose who you share with and what they can do.](https://turtlapp.com/features/)
 - [Turtl Documentation - App architecture](https://turtlapp.com/docs/architecture)

+“Please give the ability to share from another Android app into Joplin”: This is already done